modus-continens/docs/src/library/README.md

 ### List of Operators

+Operators are predicates beginning with `::` which can be applied to a set of predicates.

 | Operator | Kind | Description |
 | - | - | - |
 | [`::copy`](./operators/image.md#copy) | Image | Copy file/directory to current image |